POLIGNANO: A MAGICAL PLACE IN JULY

 Button

-Polignano a Mare is a town with a long history, inhabited since Neolithic times and later becoming the site of several medieval strongholds.
-Worthy of note is the Marchesale Arch, built in 1500 and the only access to the town until 1780 with its drawbridge hiding the moat that once protected the town.
+Polignano a Mare is a town with a long history, inhabited since the Neolithic period and later home to several medieval outposts.
+Worthy of note is the Arco Marchesale, built in 1500 and the only access to the town until 1780, with its drawbridge concealing the moat that once protected the city.

 A selfie at Lama Monachile,

-On the opposite side of town, again with a spectacular sea view, is the beautiful museum of the Fondazione Pino Pascali, an artist originally from Polignano who died in the 1960s, which exhibits contemporary art.
+On the opposite side of town, also with a spectacular sea view, is the beautiful museum of the Pino Pascali Foundation, named after an artist originally from Polignano who passed away in the 1960s, which hosts contemporary art exhibitions.

 What to see around